 8. Stroll through Shalom Wildlife Park

-9. Get Up Close and Personal at Bear Den Zoo & Petting Farm
+9. Feed the animals at Bear Den Zoo & Petting Farm

 This petting zoo is a gem giving kids a wonderfully interactive experience!
 For a $10 per person (Free under 1 year old) you’ll find a solid variety of animals, including the curious and playful lemurs!